-As at June 2019 it was estimated 41% of the spatial cadastre was being plotted within 1 metre of its correct position with around 18% overall being represented within 0.3 metres of its true position.
+At 19 June 2021 approximately 49% of the spatial cadastre parcels were estimated as being plotted within 1 metre of their correct position with around 21% being represented within 0.5 metres and 10% within 0.2 metres.

 Green lines showing spatial cadastre location after accuracy upgrade

 Whilst the LIST Cadastral Parcels layer displays parcel property boundaries and delivers the land tenure information it should always be used in conjunction with the Boundary Lines with Accuracy layer where the position of the parcel boundary in relation to other mapped features is of interest.
 The portion of a LISTmap screenshot below shows the two layers and their legend entries - the black lines of the Cadastral Parcel layer are just visible inside the coloured lines of the Boundary Lines with Accuracy layer, with the colour coded categories that show the source of the linework providing a general indication of the positional accuracy - dark green is from modern survey measurements, light green is from the backcapture program, blue indicates information provided by other sources (e.g. local government), pink being "mapped" data not derived from mathematical survey measurements and brown being mapped topographic features e.g. mean high water mark.

 Portion of a LISTmap screenshot showing the Cadastral Parcels layer in conjunction with the Boundary Lines with Accuracy layer.

 The estimated horizontal positional accuracy of each individual boundary segment is one of the attributes of the Boundary Lines with Accuracy layer - users simply need to select or click on an individual line and the Identify Results window, pictured below, displays selected attributes including the estimated Horizontal Accuracy.

 Query result from Boundary Lines with Accuracy layer